xiaabdfe/bdfepush/docs/abyss-75.md

 * Try to use rods with short reload
 * Best scenario to have all elements on 0 reload after haste
 * Ice Golem Medals
-* Prioritize waste and bleed resistance
+* Bleed immunity and some seal resistance if available

 ## White Mage
 * Holy Dragon/FMA, Revive, Boat/Glitzy, Brave 2, BP Book/Brave 1